superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 > Note: If you get a "version" error, update your docker-compose with [these instructions](https://docs.docker.com/compose/install/).
 If you get an error like `ERROR: could not find an available, non-overlapping IPv4 address...` then try turning off OpenVPN, or follow [this tutorial](https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker).

-If you are on a mac, create a `setup_graph.sh` file in `graph-node/docker` and paste the following in it:
+If you are on a mac, create a `setup_graph.sh` file in `graph-node/docker` and paste the following in it if you plan on running tests more than once:

 ```bash
 docker-compose down -v;